Two results on the Dunkl maximal operator: Preliminaries

 \section{Preliminaries}

 This section is devoted to the preliminaries and background.
-We only focus on the aspects of the Dunkl theory which will be relevant for the sequel.
+We only focus on the aspects of the Dunkl theory which will be relevant in what follows.
 For a large survey about this theory, the reader may especially consult \cite{DunklXU,Roslerlecturenotes} and the references therein.

-Let $W \subset \mathcal O(\mathbb{R}^d)$ be a finite reflection group associated with a reduced root system $\mathcal R$ (not necessarily crystallographic) and let $\kappa:\mathcal R\to\mathbb C$ be a multiplicity function, that is a $W$-invariant function.
+Let $W \subset \mathcal O(\mathbb{R}^d)$ be a finite reflection group associated with a reduced root system $\mathcal R$ (not necessarily crystallographic) and let $\kappa:\mathcal R\to\mathbb C$ be a multiplicity function, that is, a $W$-invariant function.
 We assume in this article that $\kappa$ takes value in $[0,+\infty[$.